Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 - average: a number between min and max (depending on ratingType)
 - confidence: a number between 0 and 1
 - input: a nonnegative number; an element in [0, inf)
-- importance: (optional because usually importance = influence, although there may be instances where this is not the case)
+- ~~importance: (optional because usually importance = influence, although there may be instances where this is not the case)~~
+- context: string
-- ratingType: (optional)
+- ratingType: string (optional)
+- rateeType: string (optional)

 We should envision that at some point, there will be a THRIVING MARKET for individual scorecards S. It will be an easy matter to "interpret" a scorecard S by converting it into a rating r.
 - r.rater = S.observer
 - r.ratee = S.observee
-- r.score = S.influence
+- r.score = S.average (or S.influence ??)
 - r.confidence = S.confidence
 - r.context = S.context